Good Hearted Woman

-Good Hearted Woman is a studio album by American country music artist Waylon Jennings, released in 1972 on RCA Nashville.
+Good Hearted Woman is the sixteenth studio album by American country music artist Waylon Jennings, released in 1972 by RCA Records.

-Background

-Along with Ladies Love Outlaws, released later in 1972, and Lonesome, On'ry and Mean (released early the following year), Good Hearted Woman was responsible for transforming Jennings' image into that of one of the representatives of the outlaw country movement.
-The LP contains a slew of songs written by like-minded songwriters such as Willie Nelson, Tony Joe White and Kris Kristofferson, whose compositions were pushing the boundaries of the conservative country music establishment.
-Jennings, who had been frustrated by the assembly line production at RCA for years, became a leading force in what was being called "progressive country" music.
-In the audio version of his autobiography Waylon, the singer recalls his frustration: "I would think of ideas and before I got a chance to put 'em down - or even hear if they even worked - they'd tell me I was wrong.
-I'd say, 'What the fuck ya mean, it's wrong?'
-'Well, it'll make the record skip, if we put that big drum beat on it.
-We don't understand that rhythm.
-We have to smooth it out or we'll never get played on radio.'
-And the best one was, 'That's not country.'
-I always hated labels, and they kept trying to stick one on me."

 Recording and composition

 Good Hearted Woman was produced by Ronny Light, who was appointed by Chet Atkins to produce Waylon after Danny Davis left to work with his brass ensemble.
 In his autobiography, Jennings, who had developed a chip on his shoulder regarding producers, admitted to badgering the young producer during the sessions: "Ronny was young, one of the nicest people in the world, and didn't deserve the misery I put him through.
 I got more freedom with him as a producer, although I was still using musicians who didn't know what I was about."